Joan Newton Cuneo: Accident

 Cuneo entered the 1905 Glidden, with three passengers, her husband Andrew, mechanic Louis Disbrow, and his sister, and set off in her 1905 White car.
 At least four other White cars were entered in the tour, including one driven by Walther White, the president of the company.

-Cuneo was enjoying the first day's drive when she saw the car in front of her, inexplicably stop and start to back-up at the entrance to a narrow bridge.
+Cuneo was enjoying the first day's drive when she saw the car in front of her inexplicably stop and start to back up at the entrance to a narrow bridge.
 There were no brake lights in 1905.
 Cuneo tried to evade the car but there was little room to maneuver.
 The wheels of the White car ran off the bridge, and the car and its passengers fell off the bridge and landed in the stream bed below.
 The White was a sturdy machine and started up after it was righted by nearby spectators and workmen.
 Its passengers suffered only bruises and were unfazed by their experience.
 Cuneo was able to drive her car up out of the ditch and the foursome continued on their way.
 However, the battered White eventually gave out on the final day of the tour despite repairs by a local blacksmith.
 Cuneo's accident, however, made headlines throughout the Northeast and would actually launch her career as a racer.

 Her first races

 Shortly after the Cuneos got back to their Long Island home, several newspapers contacted Joan Cuneo and encouraged her to enter a competition being held on the beach at Atlantic City, New Jersey.
 She shipped her car to the beach and came in second in a one-mile race on Labor Day weekend in September 1905.
 Cuneo then entered the race at the Duchess County Fair held at Poughkeepsie NY later that month.
 This was her first attempt at track racing.
 She said later, "I had my first experience at track racing...it was a case of love at first sight and my love for track racing grew each time I drove around one."
 She met Barney Oldfield for the first time at this race.
-Her experience at Poughkeepsie was frustrating and she expressed disappointment with her slow time of 1:22:5 for an exhibition mile to set a new women's record, and she was unable to finish the 5-mile handicap race she had entered (competing against male drivers) as she had car trouble.
+Her experience at Poughkeepsie was frustrating, and she expressed disappointment with her slow time of 1:22:5 for an exhibition mile to set a new women's record.
+She was unable to finish the 5-mile handicap race she had entered (competing against male drivers), as she had car trouble.
 Ironically, after fixing the car, she was arrested for speeding on the way home.